giuseppeantoniomotisi/boneageassessment/README.md

 - Test : 1396 images
 - Avaibility: free
 >[!NOTE]
->
 >The dataset is available only for academic and research purposes.

 <p align="center">
 <img align="center" src="https://github.com/giuseppeantoniomotisi/boneageassessment/blob/main/documentation/images/piechart_dataset.png" width=50% height=50%>
 </p>

+> [!IMPORTANT]
-This dataset splitting is not the one provided by RSNA.
+> Key information users need to know to achieve their goal.This dataset splitting is not the one provided by RSNA.
 For more information, [RSNA documentation](https://github.com/giuseppeantoniomotisi/boneageassessment/blob/fe9983fb9211d5209c455c57918fba75577d5ce0/documentation/markdown/RSNA.md).

 ### Dataset
 First of all, the dataset is preliminarily analyzed.
 The preliminary analysis is divided into: